On this page you can find most of the frequently asked questions about rates - how they are worked out and payment options.

-Everyone in the region pays a standard fee to help your home and the whole region prepare for and manage any disaster – like recent floods or a major earthquake.
+Everyone in the region pays a standard fee for Civil Defence to help your home and the whole region prepare for and manage in any disaster – like recent floods or a major earthquake.
 Civil defence emergency management works with other emergency services (Police, Fire) and with agencies such as health, welfare to prepare so you can be safe when the worst happens.

 Why is there a Coastal Hazards charge?

-Regional ratepayers in Napier and Hastings have a new targeted rate to meet the cost of planning for coastal hazard management.
-A predicted sea level rise of up to 1.5 metres over the next 100 years will require major changes to the protective structures and intervention along our coast, so we will need to pay for the preparation planning.
+Regional ratepayers in Napier and Hastings have a new targeted rate from 2018-19 to meet the cost of planning for coastal hazard management.
+A predicted sea level rise of up to 1.5 metres over the next 100 years will affect our coastline, and require major changes to the protective structures and intervention along our coast, so we will need to pay for the preparation planning.

 How much am I paying towards tourism this year?

-You will not see a separate line item for tourism on your rates account as this is included in the economic development rate, which is a uniform charge for residents and a charge based on capital value for commercial properties.
+You won't see a separate line item for 'tourism' on your rates account as this is included in the economic development rate, which is a uniform charge for residents and a charge based on capital value for commercial properties.
 Hawke’s Bay Regional Council has reduced funding to Hawke’s Bay Tourism from this year, and also is charging commercial properties more and residents less for the economic development rate to more fairly reflect who benefits.

 My water tastes terrible as there is chlorine in it, how are my rates being used to fix it?